nmrf/sadata-user-manual/src/howto/register.md

 ![](../assets/Register_form.png)

-_It is important to note that simply registering as described above only allows the user to contribute draft progress reports to indicators as a [Guest Contributor](../howto/reporting-and-follow-up.md).
+> _It is important to note that simply registering as described above only allows the user to contribute draft progress reports to indicators as a Guest Contributor ([also see chapter 2.3](../howto/reporting-and-follow-up.md)).
 To publish and edit other information, specific user permission rights have to be granted by an Administrator or Manager.
-[Click here](../members/users-admin.md) for more details_
+Please refer to [chapter 4.9](../members/users-admin.md) for more details_

 ---